Lawmakers strip secrecy and extraction rules out of marijuana bill

 Dawson filed a public records request to inspect marijuana business license applications three months ago.

-Luchini said he stripped the FOA provision because he did not think the state needed that power to launch the program, and he didn’t want to include anything controversial in the bill that could cause it to fail.
+Luchini said he stripped out the state Freedom of Access Act exemption because he did not think the state needed that power to launch the program, and he didn’t want to include anything controversial in the bill that could cause it to fail.
 The state has very limited power to shield the most sensitive information, just like it does for other businesses.

 “Marijuana doesn’t need more privacy than any other industry,” Luchini said.
 “The public needs to know.”